-ГІОN 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the fiscal yea ar ended December 31, 2021 Š OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For th e transition period from to Commission n file number 001-39434 NAU OTECHNOLOGY gistrant as specified in its charter) , INC. Delaware (====================================== 5 - 00.454450 (State or other jurisdiction of incorporation or organization) I 98-1541723 (I.R.S.
-Employer Identification No.) 2701 Eastlake Avenue East Seattle, Washington 98102 (Address of Principal Executive Offices) (Zip Code) Reg istrant's telephone nun nber, including area code: (206) 333 3-2001 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Syr mbol(s) ol(s) Name of each exchange on which registered The Nasdaq Stock Market LLC Common Stock, par value \$0.0001 per share NAU г Securities registered pursuant to section 12(g) of the Ad ct: None Indicate by check mark if the registrant is a well-known ı seasoned issuer, as d lefined in Rule 405 of the Securit ties Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuan at to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has fi preceding 12 months (or for such shorter period that the registres \boxtimes No Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months (d to be submitted pursuant to Rule 405 of Regulation S-T ed to submit such files).
-Yes \boxtimes No Indicate by check mark whether the registrant is a large company.
-See the definitions of "large accelerated filer," "ac accelerated filer, an accelerated filer," "sma accelerated filer, a non-accelerate ller reporting company" and "em ed filer, a smaller reporting company, or an emerging growth terging growth company" in Rule 12b-2 of the Exchange Act Large accelerated files Accelerated filer Large accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mar financial accounting standards provided pursuant to Section ransition period for complying with any new or revised

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes The aggregate market value of the registrant's common stock held by non-affiliates, based upon the closing price of the common stock on June 30, 2021, as reported by The Nasdaq Stock Market LLC, was \$571 million.
-Shares of common stock held by each executive officer and director and by each person who owns 10% or more of the outstanding common stock, based on filings with the Securities Exchange Commission, have been excluded since such persons may be deemed affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
-The registrant had outstanding 124,425,923 shares of common stock as of January 31, 2022.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement to be filed with the Securities and Exchange Commission in connection with the registrant's 2022 Annual Meeting of Stockholders, which will be filed subsequent to the date hereof, are incorporated by reference into Part III of this Form 10-K. Such Proxy Statement will be filed with the Securities and Exchange Commission not later than 120 days following the end of the registrant's fiscal year ended December 31, 2021.
-Except with respect to information specifically incorporated by reference, the Proxy Statement is not deemed to be filed as part of this Annual Report on Form 10-K.
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\ Commission file number 001-39434

+NAUTILUS BIOTECHNOLOGY, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+2701 Eastlake Avenue East Seattle, Washington

+(Address of Principal Executive Offices)

+Registrant's telephone number, including area code: (206) 333-2001

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NAUT The Nasdaq Stock Market LLC

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗷

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer × Smaller reporting company ×

+Emerging growth company ×

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+(I.R.S.
+Employer Identification No.)

+(Zip Code)